valory-xyz/open-autonomy/docs/async_behaviour.md

 Without `AsyncBehaviour`, one should take care of:

-- remembering the "state" of the behavioru (i.e. what is the last message printed)
+- remembering the "state" of the behaviour (i.e. what is the last message printed)
 - handling the sleep interval by hand

 This is a naive implementation